This bone assemblage was recovered from the Maricopa asphalt seep in Southern California in the 1960’s and 70’s.

 This specimen has been painstakingly prepared to showcase the amazing density of bones from the unfortunate victims to the sticky, natural traps of the oozing asphalt seeps that California is known for.

-and other species not identified.
+Species not identified.

 Rancho La Brea Formation